Lab Safety - Safe Use of Equipment

-To help you use some of the more complex equipment, the following Information Sheets have been created.
+To help you use some of the more complex equipment, the following Information Sheets and an Example Laboratory Risk Assessment have been created.
 It is hoped these will provide staff and students with step by step, practical guidance on the safe use of specific items of laboratory equipment.

 Additional "Laboratory Safety" Information Sheets will be added as appropriate.

 - Information Sheet 1 - Laboratory Safety: General Information.

 - Information Sheet 2 - Electrical Safety.

 - Information Sheet 3 - Safe Use of Microwaves.

 - Information Sheet 4 - Safe Use of Autoclaves.

 - Information Sheet 5 - Safe Use of Micro Centrifuges.

 - Information Sheet 6 - Safe Use of Fume Hoods.